yueki1993/semi-dynamicRMQ/README.md

 Unittest.
 To run this code, Microsoft Visual Studio is required.

 ## Remark
-To compile these implementations with gcc or clang, the C++11 option `-std=c++11` is required.
+To compile with gcc or clang,
+the C++11 option `-std=c++11` is required.